chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

 ### 1. Creating and Invoking the Parser

-To build a working parser and evaluator, `cargo new` a crate with "rustlr = 0.4" in its dependencies.
+To build a working parser and evaluator, **`cargo new`** a crate and **`cargo add rustlr --no-default-features`** in the crate to include just the parts of rustlr that pertains to running the parsers.
 Copy the grammar into the crate directory as **'calcauto.grammar'**.
-Then run
+Then run the rustlr command-line application (`cargo install rustlr`):

 >  **`rustlr calcauto.grammar -o src/`**.